 Legal fees can cost more than your movie, but a simple Film Investor Agreement stating key points can protect you, the investor and the film.
 By presenting the investors with a Film Investor Agreement, you will show you know what you are doing and they can trust you with their money.

-Included with Film Financing Packages #3 and #4 - Our Film Investor Agreement Outline includes explanations and sample clauses, designed to protect both the Producer and Investor.
+Included with Film Financing Packages Silver and Gold - Our Film Investor Agreement Outline includes explanations and sample clauses, designed to protect both the Producer and Investor.
 Key sections and sample text are included in our outline.
 However, there is no possible way to create a full investor agreement template, without knowing the specifics of your project.
 FilmProposals always recommends you seek professional legal counsel when it comes to any and all paperwork discussing the exchange of funds.

 Ben Feldman, Feldman, Golinski + Reedy

 Filmproposals highly recommends hiring our experienced film attorney, Mr. Benjamin Feldman, as legal counsel for your full cycle of motion picture and television needs, including independent and feature film production, domestic and international.
 Mr. Feldman has years of experience with SEC rules, Film Investor Agreements, Financing Agreements, Prospectuses, PPMs, co-production agreements, distribution agreements and crowd funding.
 For superior service and rates, make sure to tell Mr. Feldman, Entertainment Lawyer, you were referred by Melissa @ FilmProposals!